k0sproject/k0s/ADOPTERS.md

 * [Replicated, Inc.](https://www.replicated.com/)
   Project: Embedded Cluster
   Contact: [Chris Sanders](https://github.com/chris-sanders)
-  Replicated builds their [Embedded Cluster][replicated-embedded] project on top of k0s.
-Replicated Embedded Cluster allows you to distribute a Kubernetes cluster and your application together as a single appliance, making it easy for enterprise users to install, update, and manage the application and the cluster in tandem.  [replicated-embedded]: https://docs.replicated.com/vendor/embedded-overview
+  Replicated builds their [Embedded Cluster](https://docs.replicated.com/vendor/embedded-overview) project on top of k0s.
+Replicated Embedded Cluster allows you to distribute a Kubernetes cluster and your application together as a single appliance, making it easy for enterprise users to install, update, and manage the application and the cluster in tandem.

 * [Splunk](https://splunk.com)
   Project: Data Stream Processor